11 Signs of Having High Self-Awareness That Set You Apart From Others

 What is an example of high self-awareness?

-An example is recognizing that you feel defensive during feedback, identifying that it stems from fear of failure, and choosing to ask clarifying questions instead of arguing.
-The key is noticing the emotion and consciously adjusting your response.
+An example is recognising that you feel defensive during feedback, identifying that it stems from fear of failure, and choosing to ask clarifying questions instead of arguing.
+The key is to notice the emotion and consciously adjust your response.

 How can I naturally increase my self-awareness?

-Through reflective journaling, seeking honest feedback, practicing emotional labeling, and observing patterns without judgment.
+Through reflective journaling, seeking honest feedback, practising emotional labelling, and observing patterns without judgment.

 What are the three types of self-awareness?

-The three types of high self-awareness are internal self-awareness, external self-awareness, and situational self-awareness.
-Internal means understanding your thoughts, emotions, and values.
+The three types of high self-awareness are internal, external, and situational—internal means understanding your thoughts, emotions, and values.
 External means knowing how others see you.
-Situational means recognizing how you respond in different situations and adjust your behavior consciously.
+Situational means recognising how you respond in different situations and consciously adjusting your behaviour.